getodk/docs/odk1-src/form-widgets.rst

 See :ref:`image-options` to learn more about including images in surveys.

 .. image:: /img/form-widgets/default-single-image-select.*
   :alt: The Single Select form widget with images, as displayed in the ODK Collect app on an Android phone.
 The question text is, "Grid select one widget."
-The hint text is, "select_one type with no appearance, 4 image choices (a.jpg, b.jpb, c.jpg, d.jpg)."
+The hint text is, "select_one type with no appearance, 4 image choices (a.jpg, b.jpg, c.jpg, d.jpg)."
 Below that is a set of radio buttons labeled A, B, C, and D. Below each radio button is a small icon of an animal: A - whale, B - frog, C - alligator, D - eagle.
 Above the question text is the form group name "Select one widgets."

 .. rubric:: XLSForm